Due diligence reporting tool

 • Illustrations - create an illustration of projected investment returns for any of the accounts within a portfolio

-• Bulk model portfolio reassign and rebalance tool
+• Bulk model portfolio reassign and rebalance tool - moves the investment strategies for multiple clients from one model portfolio to another

 • Bulk asset switch - switch all clients between investment assets